Drifting

 Relentless currents push ever on, bringing me to a different place.

-Excited though I am inside, I drift, a relaxing pace
+Excited though I am inside, I drift at a relaxing pace

 Some schools seam so full of joy, others filled with strife.

-A few groupers to the left of me.
+A few groupers stand just left of me.
 A pair of jacks off on the right.

 I spy a French angle dead ahead.
 She 's such a pretty sight.